-The AirVantage alert engine uses the concept of system alert states: a system can either be in alert or not in alert ‘-’.
+Each system has got an alert state: a system can either be in alert or not in alert ‘-’.

-A system that is currently in alert has at least one alert rule for which a matching alert currently applies to the system.
-When these alert criteria are no longer met, meaning that the system has gone back to expected behavior, its alert state will revert to not in alert.
+A system in alert has at least one alert rule for which an alert is currently raised on the system.
+As soon as the previous alert criteria is no longer met, meaning that the system goes back to expected behavior, its alert state will go back to ‘not in alert’.

-You can easily identify systems in alert in the Systems list view, using the columns alert state and alert state change date.
+You can easily identify systems in alert in the grid of systems using the column “alert state” and “alert state change date”.

-The Monitor>Alerts section displays all alerts currently raised on your systems.
+The Monitor > Current Alerts section is displaying all alerts currently raised on your systems.
+Consequently, only stateful alerts currently raised are displayed in this screen.
 The list can be filtered by Alert rule name or target system.

 Alert rules are created in the Configure activity: Alert section .

-Once an alert is created, you will be notified whenever the alert is raised, and then again when the alert is over and the system working back the expected way.
+You set the alert once, and will get noticed when the alert is raised, and then when the alert is over and the system working back the expected way.